Bob Weir: Bobby Weir & Wolf Bros symphony project

 In 2022, Bobby Weir & Wolf Bros launched a series of performances with symphony orchestras, with four sold-out shows with the National Symphony Orchestra at the Kennedy Center.
 The concerts feature "sonic elaborations" of Grateful Dead classics, Weir solo numbers, and covers.

-The series resumed in February 2023 with three concerts in Atlanta with the Atlanta Symphony Orchestra.
-In October 2023 Bobby Weir & Wolf Bros performed with the Stanford Symphony Orchestra at Frost Amphitheater.
+The series resumed in February 2023, with three concerts in Atlanta with the Atlanta Symphony Orchestra.
+In October 2023, Bobby Weir & Wolf Bros performed with the Stanford Symphony Orchestra at Frost Amphitheater.
 The series picked up with a fall 2024 tour, as Bobby Weir & Wolf Bros featuring The Wolfpack were backed by the Cincinnati Pops Orchestra in Cincinnati, the Chicago Philharmonic in Chicago, and the Louisiana Philharmonic Orchestra in New Orleans, for a total of five shows.
 The concert programs included "A Grateful Overture" by Giancarlo Aquilanti and music from Grateful Dead albums including Aoxomoxoa, Wake of the Flood and Shakedown Street.

-The next symphony show was scheduled for June 21, 2025 at the Royal Albert Hall in London with the Royal Philharmonic Concert Orchestra.
+The last symphony show took place June 21, 2025, at the Royal Albert Hall in London with the Royal Philharmonic Concert Orchestra.